jsmarier-courses/exploratory-data-analysis-and-pitch-group-10-phoebe/mpad2003-eda-group-phoebe.md

 than I expected.
 The hardest part was probably organizing and cleaning such a huge dataset, especially making sure that the variables were consistent and meaningful before I started analyzing anything.
 But once the data was cleaned, the patterns became way easier to see, and that was actually the most rewarding part.
-It felt good when everything finally clicked.
+It felt good when everything finally clicked. <br>
 One thing I realized is how much neighbourhood design shapes people’s commuting habits.
 **Urban wards like Somerset** naturally support walking, biking, and transit, while **suburban and rural wards** almost force people into car ownership.
 Seeing that in the data made the story feel real.
 It also showed me where my own knowledge had gaps.
-For example, I didn’t know how much Ottawa’s transit issues (like the LRT derailments and reliability problems) influenced people’s decision-making until I started reading more research.
+For example, I didn’t know how much Ottawa’s transit issues (like the LRT derailments and reliability problems) influenced people’s decision-making until I started reading more research. <br>
 If I could redo anything, I’d probably bring in additional demographic variables earlier, like income or household size, because they might explain even more of the differences between wards.
 Overall, this assignment helped me understand not just the numbers in the census, but